zonemaster/zonemaster/docs/public/specifications/test-zones/MethodsV2/methodsv2.md

 ### CHILD-BELOW-NXDOMAIN-4
 One parent NS returns NXDOMAIN for the domain above the zone cut, but the correct delegation at the zone cut.
 The other NS has no delegation, NODATA only at expected zone cut.
-Child has no in-domain name servers.
+Child has only out-of-domain name servers.

 * Zone: child.im.parent.child-below-nxdomain-4.methodsv2.xa
   * Parent ns1 returns NXDOMAIN for "im.parent.child-below-nxdomain-4.methodsv2.xa"
   * Parent ns1 returns normal delegation at the zone cut.
   * Parent ns2 returns NODATA at both names (no delegation).
-  * Child NS are not in-domain, and are not shared with grandparent zone.
+  * Child NS are out-of-domain, and are not shared with grandparent zone.
     * ns5.child-below-nxdomain-4.methodsv2.xa
     * ns6.child-below-nxdomain-4.methodsv2.xa
   * No glue